-In the case of a perceived financial exigency to the college and should the President believe that a declaration of retrenchment is warranted, the President will present the evidence of the financial exigency and the administration's plan and timetable to address the financial exigency to a joint meeting of the faculty's Budget and Liaison Committee (BLC) and the Educational Policy and Curriculum Committee (EPCC) for review and discussion.
+In the case of a perceived financial exigency to the college and should the President believe that a declaration of retrenchment is warranted, the President will present the evidence of the financial exigency and the administration's plan and timetable to address the financial exigency to a joint meeting of the faculty's Faculty Liaison Council (FLC) and the Educational Policy and Curriculum Committee (EPCC) for review and discussion.

-If a majority of the BLC and EPCC members casting votes agree a financial exigency exists and that the situation warrants immediate retrenchment, and the plan presented by the President is appropriate, the President will put into effect the plan provided the BLC and EPCC.
+If a majority of the FLC and EPCC members casting votes agree a financial exigency exists and that the situation warrants immediate retrenchment, and the plan presented by the President is appropriate, the President will put into effect the plan provided the FLC and EPCC.

-If a majority of the members of BLC and EPCC do not agree with the President that a financial exigency exists or that the exigency warrants retrenchment, or that the President's plan is appropriate, it will state its case in writing to the President and ask that the matter be reconsidered.
-Upon review, if the President does not agree with the members of the BLC and EPCC in their assessment of the situation, she or he will provide the BLC and the EPCC his or her rationale.
-If a majority of the members of the BLC and the EPCC her exists assessment, the members of the BLC and the EPCC and the President's assessment, the members of the BLC and the EPCC will have the opportunity to request a hearing before the College Board of Trustees or its designee.
+If a majority of the members of FLC and EPCC do not agree with the President that a financial exigency exists or that the exigency warrants retrenchment, or that the President's plan is appropriate, it will state its case in writing to the President and ask that the matter be reconsidered.
+Upon review, if the President does not agree with the members of the FLC and EPCC in their assessment of the situation, she or he will provide the FLC and the EPCC his or her rationale.
+If a majority of the members of the FLC and EPCC do not agree with the President's assessment, the members of the FLC and the EPCC will have the opportunity to request a hearing before the College Board of Trustees or its designee.
 The decision of the College Board of Trustees is final.

-Departments impacted by the recommendations of the administration may appear before the members of BLC and the EPCC to appeal.
+Departments impacted by the recommendations of the administration may appear before the members of FLC and the EPCC to appeal.